Eleanor Addison Phillips: Early life and career

 Eleanor Addison Phillips was born on 2 December 1874, in Paddington, London, to Francis Phillips (1838–1925) and Mary Addison (1843–1906).
 She was the third child to a family of nine.
-She was born into a rich family; according to the 1881 census, the family had five servants.
+She was born into a wealthy family; according to the 1881 census, the family had five servants.

 She attended Maida Vale High School and then went to St Mary's College, Paddington (today Imperial College School of Medicine) to qualify as a teacher, later becoming a lecturer and head of the training department.

 In 1905, aged 30, she went to St Hugh's College, Oxford to study modern history; her teachers included Ernest Barker, A.L.
 Smith, and H.W.C.
 Davis.

 Headmistress at Clifton High School

 In 1908, while Phillips was at Oxford, on suggestion by Eleanor Jourdain, Phillips applied for the headmistress position at Clifton High School, which she received, holding the position until 1933.

 She took over as headmistress in September 1908.
 She initially resided at 1 Clifton Park Road until the beginning of the 1920s, when it was sold to fund construction of a new school wing.
 She also purchased the houses on the school green and rented 1 Cecil Road as a boarding house.
 In 1929, after renovations to the main hall, the play Henry VIII was performed on the inaugurating night.

 During her time as headmistress, Clifton High School was expanded, student numbers doubled, and over 60% of students got accepted at universities.
 In 1910, she organised the school's first Christmas concert, with Hubert Hunt, a tradition continued today.
 In 1925, she helped found an 'old girls' (Clifton High School alumni) branch in London.
 She left in 1933.
 Her impact on the school led to the creation of the Eleanor Addison Phillips prize.
 Upon leaving, she appointed Ms Dorothea Nonita Glenday as her successor.

 From 1929 to 1931, she was president of the Association of Head Mistresses.